awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

    sudo snap services amazon-ssm-agent
    ```

+**Note**
+SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
+To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
+You can also use Run Command to quickly update one or more instances with the latest version\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ### Install SSM Agent on Ubuntu Server 16\.04 and 14\.04 64\-bit instances \(with deb installer package\)<a name="agent-install-ubuntu-deb"></a>

 1. You can use the following script if you need to install SSM Agent on an on\-premises server or if you need to reinstall the agent\.